arks-org/arks.github.io/content/_pages/about-ark-faq-en.md

 A _resolver_ is a website that specializes in forwarding incoming identifiers (the ones originally advertised to users) to whichever websites are currently best able to deal with them.
 Overall, forwarding is called _resolution_; one step in a resolution process is called _redirection_.

-For a resolver to work, its hostname (the `n2t.ne`t or `ark.bnf.f`r in the identifiers above) must be carefully chosen so it won't ever need to be changed.
+For a resolver to work, its hostname (the `n2t.net` or `ark.bnf.fr` in the identifiers above) must be carefully chosen so it won't ever need to be changed.
 Memory organizations, some of them centuries old, tend to have hostnames well-suited to be resolvers.
 Some well-known, younger resolvers are [n2t.net](https://n2t.net) (the ARK resolver), [identifiers.org](https://identifiers.org), [doi.org](https://doi.org), [handle.net](https://handle.net), and [purl.org](https://purl.org).

 ### What kinds of things are ARKs assigned to?